 The Tigers top pick in the 2005 First-Year Player Draft, Maybin is one of those rare high school talents that people talk about for years.
 Coming out of TC Roberson High School, Maybin holds more school records than you can actually list here.
-He holds the South Carolina state record for career batting average, ending his career hitting over .600.
-Despite a commitment to play baseball at the University of South Carolina, there was almost no doubt he would turn pro.
+He also holds the North Carolina state record for career batting average, ending his career hitting over .600.
+Despite a commitment to play baseball at South Carolina, there was almost no doubt he would turn pro.
 In the days leading up to the draft, Maybin's stock was falling due to unfounded concerns over his signability.
 Rumors were circulating that Maybin's asking price was far higher than post-draft indications are showing.
 Widely considered one of the top three talents in the entire draft, the Tigers appear to have gotten a steal with this selection.
-Maybin signed too late to play in any of their minor leagues this season, but did report (and impressed) in instructional league.

 The term "5-tool talent" is often tossed around far too much, but when used in reference to Cameron Maybin, it should be taken seriously.
 Maybin possesses speed, power, defensive prowess, a strong arm, and the ability to hit for average.
 Scouts believe Maybin has the speed and instincts to man centerfield at the Major League level, even in the vast expanses of "Comerica National Park."
-Even as Maybin adds additional muscle and weight, he should be able to maintain most of his top notch speed, allowing him to remain a centerfielder.
 At the plate, Cameron commands the zone reasonably well for a young player and shows the raw skills to become a patient hitter who works counts in his favor.
 His long, wiry frame has incredible, raw power potential that could develop quickly given his advanced physical state.
 Maybin may struggle at first with seeing professional caliber breaking pitches day in and day out, but if he can adjust to his increased competition, he has the chance to move quickly.
 While comparisons are always hard to make, and often even harder to believe, Maybin is considered to have the overall ceiling of Vlad Guerrero.

-Performance Year Team AB R H 2B 3B HR RBI AVG SLG 2005
+Performance Year Team AB AVG 2B HR RBI R SB SLG% 2004

 Maybin has not experienced any major injuries to this point in his young career.